*This article was updated on 1 July 2019.

 Due diligence is vital in ensuring you purchase the right home that fits all your requirements, some of the factors you should be analysing include the property’s location, accessibility, surrounding infrastructure/amenities and pricing analysis.

-Get started with this article: Are you ready to purchase or is it a case of #FOMO?
+Get started with this article: Do you think you’re ready to buy your first home?

 TIP: Be especially diligent when it comes to newly-launched properties, you have to remember that all that glitters is not gold!
 Do not be swayed by glossy brochures and the promise of free gifts – remember the mantra: Research, research, research.